 All levels of risk and any potential risk are and will be reported through our business risk matrix process.
 Any risks identified and ongoing compliance are reported to and investigated by our internal audit team through our South Staffs Water Audit Committee.

-Whilst we are proud of our current approach, we recognise that further work is required and will continue our efforts to develop our approach to modern slavery.
+Whilst we are proud of our current approach, we will not be complacent and will continue our efforts to develop our approach to modern slavery.

 - managing effectiveness.

-This statement constitutes South Staffordshire Water Plc’s modern slavery and human trafficking statement for the financial year ending 31 March 2018 and was approved by the Company's executive on 17 April 2019.
+This statement constitutes South Staffordshire Water Plc’s modern slavery and human trafficking statement for the financial year ending 31 March 2020 and was approved by the Board on 26 March 2020.

 South Staffordshire Water Plc

 31 March 2020